I made a few of these woven coasters with the

 THE MATERIALS

 - A Zoom Loom (Your local yarn stores may carry them or you can find them online.
-I got mine from The Woolery.)
+I got mine from

 - 1 skein of Fingering Weight Wool, in a contrasting color.
 (I used what I had from my stash.)